Dungyy/createReact-script/README.md

 run the command below

 ```
-python3 reactApp.py [name of your app]
+python reactApp.py [name of your app]
 ```